kameelsky/data-science/README.md

 ## Maximum Likelihood Estimation (MLE) and expected value for a continous variable

-In [Maximum_Likelihood_Estimation](./Maximum_Likelihood_Estimation/example.ipynb) jupyter notebook I translate and guide step by step through the subject of Maximum Likelihood Estimation (MLE), showing how to calculate it for an exponential distribution.
-Additionally using sympy we calculate an expected value for mentioned distribution.
+In [MLE_Expected_value](./Toolbox/MLE_Expected_value.ipynb) jupyter notebook I translate and guide step by step through the subject of **Maximum Likelihood Estimation (MLE)**, showing how to calculate it for an exponential distribution.
+Additionally using sympy we calculate an **expected value** for mentioned distribution.

+## Entropy of data
+In [Entropy](./Toolbox/Entropy.ipynb) jupyter notebook you can find an explanation of what is the data entropy and how to interpret it.

 ## Titanic dataset